cultural-ai/HackaLOD/README.md

 ### Purpose

 Building a web app in which users can choose a context from a predefined list, and then explore a 3D exhibition in which the context is presented from different cultural contexts.
-For each cultural context, a series of artwork is presented to the user that contain a symbol of that concept.
+For each cultural context, a series of artwork is presented to the user that contain a symbol of that concept in the respective cultural context.

-### Dataset Used
+### Datasets Used

 #### Symbolism Knowledge Graph